naridas/CV/README.md

 #### Communication

 Having lived in the US, Greece and now the UK has given a breadth of experience with a variety of people, and cultures.
-Throughout the course I enjoyed pair programming everyday with my cohort and working in group projects.
-I believe this is partially due to my ability to adapt to variety of social situations and also encourage a good working environment.
+I excel and enjoy pair programming.
+I am able to present and express ideas clearly.

 #### Assistant Telecom Planner